Post-Floyd probe finds discrimination by Minneapolis police

 People are also reading…

-The department quickly won a court order in which the city agreed to make immediate changes, including banning chokeholds and requiring officers to intervene when they see another officer using inappropriate force.
+Messages to Mayor Jacob Frey and the police department seeking comment on the report weren’t immediately returned.
+Lucero said the city got its first look at the report Wednesday morning.

+The Department of Human Rights launched its investigation barely a week after Floyd's death on May 25, 2020.
+Then-Officer Derek Chauvin used his knee to pin the Black man to the pavement for 9 1/2 minutes in a case that sparked protests around the world against police racism and brutality.
+Chauvin, who is white, was convicted last spring of murder.
+Three other fired officers — Tou Thao, Thomas Lane and J. Alexander Kueng — were convicted this year of violating Floyd's civil rights in a federal trial and they face a state trial starting in June.

-Since then, state investigators have been reviewing a decade's worth of information, including data on traffic stops, searches, arrests and uses of force, and examined policies and training.
-They also invited citizens to submit their own stories of encounters with Minneapolis police.
+State investigators reviewed a decade's worth of information, including data on traffic stops, searches, arrests and uses of force, and examined policies and training.
+The review included around 700 hours of body camera video and nearly 480,000 pages of city and police department documents.
+Lucero said investigators interviewed officers throughout the department and “overwhelmingly, we found officers being very forthcoming.”
+The investigators also invited citizens to submit their own stories of encounters with Minneapolis police.

 The Minnesota Department of Human Rights is the state’s civil rights enforcement agency.
 Its duties include enforcing the Minnesota Human Rights Act which, among other things, makes it illegal for a police department to discriminate against someone because of their race.